GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What's very important from my point of view is that there is one web.
-Anyone that tries to chop it into two will find that their piece looks very boring.
+> ### Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
 >
-> ~ *Tim Berners-Lee*
+> ~ *Brian Kernighan*

 ---
 ## 🏎 Quick Facts